tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 <img width="526" alt="metrics_bef_sampling" src="https://user-images.githubusercontent.com/19218787/112955813-6616c680-9172-11eb-96bc-384a6217e96e.png">

 With an imbalanced dataset, the accuracy is not a metric that we can take into account because it is based on the larger part of the target.
-Based on the large majority of 95% of class 0 (people having not experienced any stroke), the machine learning algorithm could simply classify everything in class 0 and still be correct 95 % of the time.
-In other words, this model is very accurate predicting when a person is not having a stroke, which is obviously what we don't need...
+Determined on the large majority of 95% of class 0 (people having not experienced any stroke), the machine learning algorithm could simply classify everything in class 0 and still be correct 95 % of the time.
+In other words, this model is very accurate predicting when a person is not having a stroke, which is absolutely not useful...

 ### What are the solutions?

-One of the popular methods is about generating synthetic data with a re sampling technique.
+One of the popular methods is about generating synthetic data with a resampling technique.

 **Synthetic data** are data that are created artificially from a computer program rather than being collected.

-With a re sampling technique called **over-sampling**, data are generated based on the data already collected.
+With a resampling technique called **over-sampling**, data are generated based on the data already collected.
 In the case of an imbalanced dataset, the generative model will be based on the minority class.

 ![](oversampling.png)

 [Source](https://www.analyticsvidhya.com/blog/2020/07/10-techniques-to-deal-with-class-imbalance-in-machine-learning/)

-In python, [imbalanced-learn](https://imbalanced-learn.org/stable/) is a package that allows this re sampling technique and it is compatible with scikit learn.
+In python, [imbalanced-learn](https://imbalanced-learn.org/stable/) is a package that allows this resampling technique and it is compatible with scikit learn.

 The approach I used was to oversample the minority class with the **[SMOTE](https://www.jair.org/index.php/jair/article/view/10302)** technique.